OzelotVanilla/PythonCourseRepos/README.md

 ## Content

-`datasets` folder: save training datasets.
+`datasets` directory: save training datasets.
 Will be created during running the program.

-`lib` folder: useful tools **from others**.
+`lib` directory: useful tools **from others**.

-`train` folder: for training models.
+`train` directory: for training models.

-`util` folder: tools that help programming.
+`util` directory: tools that help programming.

 `main.py` file: the entry for the project.

+`Project_Interactive_Demo.ipynb` file: the interactive version of the project with explanation
 ## Other Information

 For the format, we use autopep8 to manage it.